REstart San Diego

 Admittance

-REstart works collaboratively with community service organizations such as Father Joe’s Villages, Home Start, PATH and the YWCA and is committed to the needs of our target groups.
-Our population is mainly comprised of the homeless community that is taking steps towards independence and self-reliance.
-Our partner agencies select participants for the program based on a select set of criteria.
+REstart works collaboratively with community service organizations such as Father Joe’s Villages, Home Start, PATH, and the YWCA and is committed to supporting individuals who are navigating periods of transition.
+Our program serves people who are taking meaningful steps toward independence and self-reliance as they prepare for their next stage.
+Partner agencies identify and refer participants to the program based on a defined set of criteria to ensure the best fit and impact.

 In order to be a candidate for this program, applicants must: